loganmj/ToDoApp/README.md

 This script will build the code, compose it into a docker image, and upload the artifact to a repository on DockerHub.

+Here is a link to the container on DockerHub: https://hub.docker.com/r/loganmj/todo-app

 Here is a link to the Docker/Github Actions documentation on the Docker website: https://docs.docker.com/build/ci/github-actions/